Site location plan

 - The site boundary needs to be drawn in red.

 - Any adjacent land owned by the applicant should be outlined in blue.

 The use of maps is restricted by copyright and the use of photocopied maps is generally prohibited.
 It is an offence to use illegal copies of maps, and maps issued for use with a particular application may not be re-used in subsequent applications.

-There are a number of suppliers in the UK from which Ordnance Survey maps suitable for use in planning applications can be obtained.
+There are a number of suppliers from which Ordnance Survey maps can be obtained a few are below.

 There are some rare cases where an O.S. map is not suitable, such as an application to build a conservatory on a new house.
 If the house is less than six months old, it probably does not yet appear on the Ordnance Survey map base.
 If so, a developer's plan (a plan, showing the layout of a street or estate, given to the buyer of a new house by the developer) would be accepted in place of an O.S. map.
 Please check with us first.
 Under normal circumstances, non-OS plans will not be accepted.

 Please note that it is not acceptable to use a Land Registry plan as a substitute for a site plan.
 There are several reasons for this, including the fact that the coverage is always insufficient and the map base is rarely up-to-date.